 If you are interested in having your California or U.S. flag flown over the Capitol, please mail the flag along with a letter outlining your request to:

 The letter should include your contact information along with return postage-paid envelope.

 If you do not have a flag but would like to purchase one that has already been flown over the Capitol, contact the Senate Publications and Flags Office at 916-651-1538.

-You can find information on how to request a gubernatorial pardon and other forms of executive clemency at this page:
+You can find information on how to request a gubernatorial pardon or Commute of Sentence at this page: